Towards the end of 2019, I ticked something off my bucket list which I wasn’t sure would ever happen – skydiving! The ultimate bucket list item.

 - If you love it (and you will), you have the chance to do a course so you can jump on your own!

-Skydiving in Dubai isn’t the cheapest activity you can choose, but it is a once in a lifetime experience.
+Skydiving isn’t a cheap hobby.
+But it is a once in a lifetime experience.
+Unless you take the course above!
 The cost to skydive is AED 2,199 (roughly $600).
 This includes a USB with a video of your entire skydiving experience and photos.

 We arrived early for check-in.
 Once we were checked in, we had the chance to leave our personal items in a locker before being shuffled into a room to watch a short video.